Brake Repair, Service, and Inspections in San Antonio, TX

 Chirping Noise or Squealing Brakes

 Brake pads are designed to tell you when they require service.
-Once they have been worn down to the recommended replacement level, a metal warning tab makes contact with the rotors and causes a high pitched squealing noise.
-This noise is noticeable at slow speeds, and commonly disappears when you apply pressure to the pedal.
+Once they have been worn down to the recommended replacement level, a metal warning tab makes contact with the rotors, causing a high-pitched squealing noise.
+This noise is noticeable at slow speeds and typically disappears when pressure is applied to the pedal.

 Low or Fading Pedal

-If your pedal sinks down to your floorboard when you stop your car or if you have to pump the pedal in order to stop the vehicle, this could indicate an internal leak in the master cylinder or lines.
-This is a serious and potentially dangerous condition which requires immediate attention by qualified technicians.
+If your pedal sinks to the floorboard when you stop your car or if you have to pump the pedal to stop the vehicle, this could indicate an internal leak in the master cylinder or its lines.
+This is a serious and potentially dangerous condition that requires immediate attention by qualified technicians.

 If you experience any of these warning signs, bring your car in for a complete system inspection.
-Auto Service Experts ASE certified brake mechanics have the state of the art diagnostic equipment, experience, and technical skill to handle any repair or service needs, both minor and major.
+Auto Service Experts’ ASE-certified master mechanics have state-of-the-art diagnostic equipment, extensive experience, and the technical skills to handle any repair or service need, whether minor or major.

 Why Routine Service and Inspections are Necessary

-While auto brake performance has steadily improved over time, these systems still need to be thoroughly inspected at least once a year including removing the wheels and checking all hidden internal components.
-The above conditions are obvious signs that brake service is required.
-However, keeping up with regularly scheduled maintenance before noticing the signs of problems can save you a lot of money and unnecessary inconvenience.
+While auto brake performance has steadily improved over time, these systems still require thorough inspection at least once a year, including removal of the wheels and examination of all hidden internal components.
+The above conditions are obvious signs that service is required.
+However, keeping up with regularly scheduled maintenance before signs of problems appear can save you a lot of money and unnecessary inconvenience.

-Several factors affect the lifetime and performance of your brakes system.
-Driving in heavy stop and go traffic, riding your brake pedal, and slamming on the brakes can all cause the system to wear out faster than normal.
+Several factors affect the lifetime and performance of your braking system.
+Driving in heavy stop-and-go traffic, riding your brake pedal, and slamming on the brakes can all cause the system to wear out faster than normal.
 Replacing worn pads before they allow metal components to connect and wear on one another can help you to avoid more costly repairs such as replacing drums or rotors.

-Proper auto suspension system maintenance affects braking performance as well.
-Driving with worn shocks or struts can dangerously increase the amount of time it takes to bring your car to a complete stop.
+Proper auto suspension system maintenance also affects braking performance.
+Driving with worn shocks or struts can significantly increase the time it takes to bring your car to a complete stop.
 Your car’s brakes rely on maintaining constant contact with the road and require proper vehicle weight distribution to function correctly.
 As shocks and struts gradually wear out, the consistency of the wheels’ contact with the road is decreased, and weight is unevenly distributed.
-Driving on the highway with worn shocks can increase the vehicle stopping distance by as far as 22 feet!
+Driving on the highway with worn shocks can increase the vehicle’s stopping distance by as much as 22 feet.

-- Peace of mind – Protect your safety and your family’s by avoiding the possibility of your automotive brakes failing when you need them most.
+• Peace of mind – Protect your safety and that of your family.